ShishirBhat-Labs/Shishir_Bhat/README.md

   <h2> 👨‍💻 About Me </h2>
 </div>

-**Data Analyst specializing in automotive systems** with 2+ years of experience in autonomous vehicle data analysis and validation.
-Currently advancing skills through Advanced Data Science certification from Scaler.
+**Software Validation Engineer** with 2+ years of experience in autonomous vehicle data analysis and validation.
+Currently advancing skills in Advanced Data Science.

 🔬 **Professional Focus:** Transforming complex sensor data into actionable insights for safety-critical ADAS systems at Daimler Truck Innovation Centre

-💡 **Core Expertise:** Statistical analysis of multi-modal automotive datasets, automated data pipeline development, and performance analytics for Level 4 autonomous vehicles

 🎯 **Innovation Impact:** Driving data-driven innovations from concept to patent stage, with filed patents in computer vision and predictive vehicle dynamics